5r6t/IPK_project2_2025/README.md

 * https://man7.org/linux/man-pages/man2/select_tut.2.html

 # Conclusion
-This document essentially does not advance the state of human knowledge in any way, shape or form.
-It is irrelevant, hopeless, not worth caring for.
-Don't deny.
-It's true.
-I am tired of all this.
+This document essentially does not advance the state of human knowledge in any way.
+I hope one day I'll have saved enough to isolate myself in the mountains.
+You can't be hopeless if no one gives you hope.

+Todays song: Instant Crush (feat.
+Julian Casablancas) - Daft Punk